Bionic-OSE/Suwako-WinUtils/README.md

-# Suwako-PsUtils
+# Suwako PowerShell utilities
-A collection of hand written PowerShell based useful Windows utilities by Bionic Butter.
+PowerShell based Windows utilities that makes your day better.

+**Suwako Moriya** is a character from [Touhou Fūjinroku - Mountain of Faith](https://en.touhouwiki.net/wiki/Mountain_of_Faith)